 However the area to the rear of the Old Town Hall adjacent to the Priory has a number of mature beech trees that make a significant contribution.
 Trees within the conservation area are protected and works such as trimming, lopping or felling may not take place unless prior notice has been given to the Council and consent granted.

-The Council's publication, Guide WT1.1, gives further information.17
+The Council's Trees and Development Supplementary Guidance document gives further information.